 Just like all other bonds in the state, your bond is a three-party contract.
 The principal is your auction company, which needs to get bonded and licensed.
 The obligee that requires the bond is the State Board of Auctioneer Examiners.
 The surety is the third entity which provides the bonding.

-Questions about Auctioneer Bonds
+Questions about Auctioneer Bonds in Pennsylvania